Dr. Kapil Maithal, President, Vaccines & Diagnostics - R&D and Technical Operations, Zydus Lifesciences

 In India’s expanding vaccine manufacturing ecosystem, what bottlenecks exist in scaling adjuvant-containing vaccines?

-However, moving forward the development of novel and potent adjuvants will become a necessity not only due to the emergence of new diseases and pathogen diversity but also to be able to compete with vaccines developed by innovators with proprietary adjuvants.
+Although, moving forward the development of novel and potent adjuvants will become a necessity not only due to the emergence of new diseases and pathogen diversity but also to be able to compete with vaccines developed by innovators with proprietary adjuvants.

 How are new adjuvant formulations addressing cold chain challenges for vaccine storage in remote Indian areas, and what emerging solutions enhance adjuvant stability under these conditions?

-Some noteworthy, examples include Conventional aluminum salt-based adjuvants (Alum) are widely used and provide thermal stability to antigens by surface adsorption, Oil in water emulsions contribute to improving thermal stability as reported for MF59 adjuvant in influenza vaccine and ASO3 adjuvants have been shown to provide a stabilizing effect on antigens during temperature fluctuations, Liposomal adjuvants have been used to encapsulate the antigen and provide a protective environment for many new vaccines under development and Polymer-based adjuvants like those using poly(lactic-co-glycolic acid) (PLGA), are being studied for their potential to create thermally stable antigen-adjuvant complexes.
+Some noteworthy, examples include Conventional aluminum salt-based adjuvants (Alum) are widely used and provide some thermal stability to antigens by surface adsorption, Oil in water emulsions contribute to improving thermal stability as reported for MF59 adjuvanted influenza vaccine and ASO3 adjuvant has also been reported to provide stabilizing effect on antigens during temperature fluctuations, Liposomal adjuvants have been used to encapsulate the antigen and provide protective environment for many new vaccines under development, and Polymer-based adjuvants like those using poly (lactic-co-glycolic acid) (PLGA), are being studied for their potential to create thermally stable antigen-adjuvant complexes.

 What scientific and regulatory trends are key in combining multiple adjuvants in vaccines to improve immune response breadth and durability?